 Is Stevia Safe?

-Stevia has been used since pre-Colombian times with no reports of ill side affects.
+Stevia has been used since pre-Colombian times with no reports of illness or side affects.
 Stevia has also withstood years of research that has proven Stevia to be safe for human and animal consumption.

 Is Stevia Mutagenic?